|

 Distribution: This butterfly was once very widespread but has undergone a rapid decline of over two-thirds in the last two decades.

-Habitat: Pearl-bordered fritillaries live in woodland clearings where trees have recently been cut down or coppiced, and where there are areas of grass, bracken and open scrub.
+Habitat: Pearl-bordered fritillaries live in woodland clearings where trees have recently been cut down or coppiced, and where there are areas of

 Diet: Both caterpillars and adult butterflies feed on common dog-violet and sometimes heath dog violet and marsh violet.